 From the publisher: In an age of bewildering spiritual and intellectual confusion, creed has never been more important.
 Every Muslim is obliged to learn it and is promised protection from deviant beliefs by following the unassailable texts of the scholastic community of Islam.
 Of them all, The Creed of Imam al-Tahawi is the simplest, the most effective, and the least controversial.
 It serves as a sound basis for Islamic faith and is the most reliable of the early articulations of Muslim belief.
 Because Imam al-Tahawi avoided involutedly theological issues and systematically presented the most fundamental aspects of dogmatic theology, his creed has achieved an unusual degree of acceptance in the Muslim milieu.
 In the thousand years since it was written, many great Muslim scholars have penned commentaries on it.
 It is still studied throughout the Muslim world and increasingly in the West.

 Recommended Resources List for Fall, Winter, and Spring Quarters:

 Sirah (Life of the Prophet ﷺ):

 Frequently Asked Questions and Answers:

-Q: What are the class dates in Fall, Winter, and Spring Terms?
+Q: What are the class dates in Fall, Winter, and Spring Quarters?